|

 color proof,

-pale lilac, underinked, pair with bottom Plate Number 21
+pale lilac (unlisted in Scott), underinked, pair with plate number 21

 Scott